 The two exchanged glances, both bursting into a laughter.
-Still chuckling, the blonde then reached around the other one to chuck the burnt remains of his cigarette out the ajar window, before lazily picking himself off the floor.
+Still chuckling, Naruto reached around the other one to chuck the burnt remains of his cigarette out the ajar window, before lazily picking himself off the floor.
 Kindly enough, he offered his hand to help the redhead up as well.
 Given that the last of the drugs were beginning to wear off, Gaara didn't even consider turning down the gesture.
-The ache was returning, yet he found no real reason to complain.
+The ache was returning, but he found no real reason to complain.
 Though the high had worn off about halfway into the ride there, he'd still managed another kind of ride completely painless.
 Fair enough, in his opinion.

 "How fucked do I look?" asked the blonde, sighing tiredly.

 Gaara watched him with his head tilted to the side, wondering whether to lie or not.
-Supposing that Naruto didn't pass any mirrors for the rest of the day, he might not notice the messy hair, faint bite marks on his neck, or the overall look of sin stuck to his face.
+Supposing that Naruto didn't pass any mirrors for the rest of the day, he might not notice the messy hair, faint bite marks on his neck or the overall look of sin stuck to his face.
 But since it essentially was his fault, the redhead decided he might as well be direct about it.

 "As fucked as possible."